ryanmillerdev/frontendian/_posts/2019-04-13-http-caching.markdown

 Not only can be it difficult to map the `Expires` date to your local timezone, many server implementations simply bungled the date format, which resulted in confusion. `max-age`, being a simple integer representing seconds since the response was generated, is far easier to grok.

+The longest duration that the `max-age` directive can support is a year, which satisfies most use-cases.
+But if you communicate to a browser that a certain resource will never change, you can also leverage the newer `immutable` directive, which accomplishes exactly that.
+Be forewarned that its adoption isn't yet wholly consistent across browsers, so its worthwhile to throw in `max-age` alongside it.

-### Revalidation With `Etag` & `If-None-Match`
+### Revalidation with `Etag` & `If-None-Match`

 HTTP/1.1 also introduced a new revalidation strategy to complement `If-Modified-Since`, centered around what are termed "entity tags".

-You can think of entity tags as a way for server's to uniquely identify a version of a resource with an alphanumeric ID, supplied in the `ETag` response header:
+You can think of entity tags as a way for servers to uniquely identify a version of a resource with an alphanumeric ID, supplied in the `ETag` response header:

 <pre><code>GET https://www.example.com/image.jpeg HTTP/1.1
 Status: 200